 COVID - 19: WME remains open for business.
 For updates check our news page

-COVID-19 update following the UK Governments easing of lockdown restrictions on the 10th May in England.
-We anticipate that there will continue to be a limited service for siteworks and metering jobs due to social distancing measures, changes to RAMS (Risk Assessments and Method Statements) and reduced engineer availability.
+COVID-19 update following the UK Governments easing of lockdown restrictions on the 4th January 2021 for England, we anticipate that there will continue to be a limited service for siteworks and metering jobs due to social distancing measures, changes to RAMS (Risk Assessments and Method Statements) and reduced engineer availability.
 Any non emergency works or work for non essential services will be assessed on a case by case basis.

 WME is owned by 4 Local Authorities and as such we understand Public Sector Procurement rules, and all our contracts are fully OJEU compliant.